 Pro Tips for Making This Recipe

 - Use Cold Butter.
-Your butter and water should be cold when they mixed into the dry ingredients.
+Your butter and water should be cold when they're mixed into the dry ingredients.
 My mother sometimes chilled the flour.
 I haven't tried that technique yet, but it worked for her.
-I keep a jar that holds 2 cups of water in the refrigerator at all times so I know that I will have ice cold water whenever I need it.
+I keep a jar that holds 2 cups of water in the refrigerator so I have ice-cold water whenever I need it.

 - Don't overwork the dough.
 Working the dough too much will activate the gluten in the flour and create a dough that is harder to roll our and a finished pie crust that is chewy.
 Once the water is added only work it enough with a wooden spoon or silicone spatula to work it into the other ingredients and then shape it into a circle or square for your recipe.